neno13453/k8s-killerkoda-scenarios/Service-and-Ingress/services/step0/text.md

 You have an existing deployment named `web-server` .
 Perform the following steps:

-Expose the `web-server` deployment internally within the cluster using a Service named `web-server-service` with service type `clusterIP` .
+Expose the `web-server` deployment internally within the cluster using a Service named `web-server-service` with service type `clusterIP` and port `80` .
 <br>
 Since the `ClusterIP` only accessible via internal connection within cluster(pod-to-pod).
 Try to access `web-server-service` via  `test-connection-pod` running in default namespace using curl command